longg99/countries-data/README.md

 as native name, currency, population, list of states and cities and many more.
 This project fetches data from 2 APIs, https://restcountries.com/ and https://countrystatecity.in/.
 Huge thanks to the developers of these awesome APIs!

 ### Dark/Light Mode
-This app has a button to switch between dark and light modes.
+This app has a function to switch between dark and light modes.
 Look for a button on the top left corner to try it!

 ### Notes